Teslothorcha/AirBnB_clone_v2/README.md

 retrieve objects from a JSON, but also it will has the possible to switch the storage engine and use SQLAlchemy.

+We have learned how to manage a console which classes allows us to handle information like Users, places, states, cities and others ones by changing the engine storage with SQLAlchemy.

 ### Supported classes:
 * BaseModel
 * User